timmydoza/glurp/README.md

 ## glurp METHODS

 ### glurp.set(method, route, callback)
-Binds a callback function to an HTTP request method and route.  `glurp.set` accepts strings for the first two arguments.
+Binds a callback function to an HTTP request method and route.
+Accepts strings for the first two arguments.

 ### glurp.start(port, publicDirectory)
 Starts an HTTP server with a specified port and directory for hosting static files.
+Accepts an integer and a string as arguments.

 ## Request Object
 The glurp request object has the same methods and properties as the node.js <a href="https://nodejs.org/api/http.html#http_http_incomingmessage">http.IncomingMessage</a> class, in addition to the following: